🔍 Lookup and Manage Documents

 )

-Refer to this Document Listing & Deletion code for the complete example.
+Refer to this code from HomeScreen.kt and from App.kt for the complete example.

 By following these steps, you can efficiently list, fetch, and delete documents managed by your DocumentStore, ensuring your application's document management remains clean and up-to-date.